ddev/ddev/docs/users/extending-commands.md

 <h1>Extending ddev Commands</h1>

-Certain ddev commands provide hooks to run tasks before or after the main command executes.
+Most ddev commands provide hooks to run tasks before or after the main command executes.
 To automate setup tasks specific to your project, define them in the project's config.yaml file.

 To define command tasks in your configuration, specify the desired command hook as a subfield to `hooks`, then provide a list of tasks to run.